Rootcoderafk/Devopsassignment/README.md

 ### 1. Infrastructure

-[0m[1mTerraform initialized in an empty directory![0m
+Terraform initialized in an empty directory!

 The directory has no Terraform configuration files.
-You may begin working with Terraform immediately by creating Terraform configuration files.[0m
+You may begin working with Terraform immediately by creating Terraform configuration files.

 ### 2. Create Image Repositories